navis-org/navis/README.md

 * [fafbseg](https://fafbseg-py.readthedocs.io/en/latest/index.html) contains tools to work with auto-segmented data for the FAFB EM dataset including FlyWire

 ## Who uses NAVis?
 NAVis has been used in a range of neurobiological publications.
-See [here](publications.md) for a list.
+See [here](https://navis-org.github.io/navis/publications/) for a partial list.

 We have implemented various published algorithms and methods: